The Harrow Deck of Many Things

 The original box, which is two cards wide for some reason.
 It is layong on top of the deck of many things card, the actual divination instruction cards, and the harrow cards themselves.
 The box says 'Deluxe Harrow Deck Divination Deck & Card Game' in grey text on a light brown background, with the card's logo image underneath.
 The logo itself is a dark brown six pointed star inside of a circle, with each corner being the symbols for each of a character attributes, that being a crown for charisma, a book for intelligence, a hammer for strength, a shield for constitution, a star for wisdom, and a key for dexterity.
 The original box modified to be one card width across.
 The text that says Deluxe Harrow Deck is still showing, with the logo centered in the middle The box open, with the little fold-down tabs being coincidentally and comically bent in the middle, due to where the cardboard was folded originally, making it look like the box is cackling or something with its arms up.
 The box showing the cards inside, the many things card partially slid out beneath, the divination book slid out more, and the folded up full page printout (on waterproof paper!) of the many things behind that.
 Also, for some reason the image file itself is much smaller than the rest of the images, some weird quirk that happened to the file at some point, possible misclick, I have no idea.
 In either case, it's a smaller image, like thumbnail size, about 200 pixels across.
 Which they're shown on the page as, sized to 200, so it suffices y'know, and like now the box is gone actually, because after I made the harrow bag, the box was kinda deemed superfluous, so I ended up incorporating the cardboard from it into the deck of many things box, so I can't get the picture again lol.
 Also yah, this box is inside of that box, which I find kinda funny.
 The first page of the Harrow Deck of Many Things, showing the first half of the cards, in really tiny text.
 The second page of card descriptions, inside the folding part The back showing the curses.
 My character has remove curse though, so it's really more for comedic purposes than anything.
 Did you want a sword that makes you have to scream out what you're doing with it in order to use it?
 I mean, that's pretty comical.
 The inner fold, showing the magic item list, with the stats for the Holy Avenger sword underneath.
 The red velvet-like bag created for the harrow cards, sitting on the ground.
 The tiny bag, for the tiny five millimeter dice, which are kinda shown beside my finger for size comparison The deck on top of the big bag, and also the small bag and the tiny dice.
 The little case that has the dice tower inside of it, with the little dice bag tucked into a designated spot beside it.
 The inside is the same red velvet as the bags.
 The fabric is visible beneath the dice tower as well, which is made from clear plastic, and between the hinge joints is a coiled paper that says spell scroll haste.
 The bag is in it's spot, while a 20 sided dice is being dropped in, and a twelve and a four sided dice is on the base.
 The rest of the dice are inside of the bag.

-The red harrow bag with the deck to the right of it.
-The closed blue dice tower case is to the right of it with a beholder painted on the top, sitting on its own red bag, with the harrow's tiny dice bag and dice beneath.
-To the right of those is a mechanical pencil, eraser stick, and spare lead tube on a red velvet pouch for them, all on a worn, brown wooden table.
+The miniature for Raven Facebiter, wearing a pink shirt and dark brown pants, and a slightly lighter brown cloak overtop.
+She's holding a carved wooden staff, a frog is on her left foot, a fairly is on her left shoulder, and a fly swarm is hovering behind her, laying on a light brown wooden table.
+The red harrow bag with the deck to the right of it, and the Raven miniature on her pouch above the deck.
+The closed blue dice tower case is to the right with a beholder painted on the top, sitting on its own red bag, with the harrow's tiny dice bag and dice beneath.
+To the right of those is a mechanical pencil, eraser stick, and spare lead tube on a red velvet pouch for them, all on the wooden table.
 The red velvet pouch closed and filled with all of the preceding picture's contents, sitting on the wooden table.

 Perform a Harrow / The Harrowing spell / A Many Things draw What have we here?